junxit/us-congress-code/title-22/chapter-39/sec-2799aa.md

 ### Effective Date

-Subchapter effective 60 days after Apr.
+Section effective 60 days after Apr.
 30, 1994, see section 831 of Pub.
 L. 103–236, set out as a note under section 6301 of this title.

 ### Waiver of Sanctions